Paleosol: Paleoclimate reconstructions

+Palaeosols are frequently used as palaeoclimatological tools for gauging the climate in which they formed.
 Because rates and styles of weathering are dependent on climatic factors, paleosols can be used to reconstruct variables of past climate.
 Mean annual precipitation (MAP) and air temperature (MAAT) are two commonly-reconstructed variables which, along with seasonality and in conjunction with other paleoenvironmental tools, can be used to describe past terrestrial climates.
 A suite of paleoclimatic proxies exist and while they vary in focus, many rely on changes in chemical composition throughout a soil profile that occur during weathering, burial, and post-burial processes.

 Their use depends on factors such as post-burial alteration, parent material, and soil order; not every proxy is applicable to every paleosol.
 Most proxies are applicable to Phanerozoic paleosols (not older), as landscape processes changed dramatically after the rise of land plants.
 Seasonality (the presence and strength of seasons) requires a more nuanced reconstruction approach.
 Proposed seasonality proxies primarily rely on a soil wetting/drying process, during which pedogenic carbonate can form; like other proxies, this tool is continually being tested and refined.